sarathsdev/dataping/README.md

 # dataping
-Mobile Application Recommendatiion System for Mobile Data Plan (B.TECH PROJECT).
+Mobile Application Recommendatiion System for Mobile Data Plan.

 # Idea
 With the vast amount of mobile data plan available, students must put a lot